SWOT Analysis: Best Practices, Templates, And Examples

 1. Strengths

 Strengths are the lifeblood of an organisation.
 They are the internal assets, capabilities, and positive attributes that set a company apart from its competitors.
-Strengths can encompass many factors, such as a strong brand reputation, skilled and motivated workforce, efficient operational processes, innovative product offerings, or robust financial resources.
+Strengths can encompass many factors, such as a strong brand reputation, a skilled and motivated workforce, efficient operational processes, innovative product offerings, or robust financial resources.
 These strengths form the foundation for a business to build its competitive advantage, providing a solid platform for growth and success.
 Identifying and leveraging strengths is crucial for maximising opportunities and mitigating threats effectively.

 2. Weaknesses

 Weaknesses represent the internal vulnerabilities and limitations within an organisation.
-These can be areas where the company lags behind its competitors or internal challenges hinder optimal performance.
+These can be areas where the company lags behind its competitors, or internal challenges that hinder optimal performance.
 Weaknesses might include outdated technology, insufficient resources, lack of skilled personnel, inefficient processes, or poor customer service.
 Identifying weaknesses is vital for organisations as it helps them pinpoint areas that require improvement and strategic intervention.
 Addressing weaknesses is essential for enhancing operational efficiency, customer satisfaction, and overall competitiveness in the market.

 3. Opportunities